Reading Time: 4 minutes

 Social media is having a major influence on how lifters and trainees think their bodies can actually look.

-But when it comes to the fitness game, you need to know the truth about these social media physiques.
+When it comes to the fitness game, you need to know the truth about these social media physiques.

 You can naturally develop an fantastic body.
 But unless you are willing to take anabolic steroids, pro-hormones, have surgical procedures, or Photoshop every single picture you post, you will not develop those cartoon-like, superhuman-type IG physiques.

-Focus on maximizing what God and your parents gave you to best of your ability.
+Above all you should focus on maximizing what God and your parents gave you to best of your ability.

 With supreme consistency and giving a quality effort with your training/nutrition/recovery I promise you will be very pleased with your transformation.